The announcements were made during National Apprenticeship Week.

 Cameron Bird, Resourcing Director, Santander UK today said:

-Data released on 31 January confirms record growth in apprenticeship starts, with 457,200 starting an apprenticeship in the full 2010/11 academic year.
-This represents a 63.5 per cent increase on 2009/10 figures.
+Data released on 31 January confirms record growth in apprenticeship starts, with 457,200 starting an apprenticeship in the full 2010 to 2011 academic year.
+This represents a 63.5% increase on 2009 to 2010 figures.
 Growth took place at all levels of learning, for all age groups, and across all sectors and all regions.
 According to the National Audit Office, every £1 of public investment in apprenticeships delivers a return of £18 to the wider economy.

 Notes to editors